Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix-3.md

 ## Open source is not for everyone

-There is this huge misconception that because it’s free it’s for everyone.
-Excluding the fact that open source doesn’t mean that it’s free this is basically wrong.
+There is a this huge misconception that, because it’s free, it’s for everyone.
+Excluding the fact that open source doesn’t mean that it’s free, this is basically wrong.
 People are interested in different things, who in dressing, who on sports, who on improving the awareness about the quality of the technologies around us.
-Who is contributing to open source often is part of the last group, maybe is someone curious because it’s a user or because he found something that involves also the other interest’s areas.
+Who is contributing to open source often is part of the last group, maybe is someone curious because it’s a user or because they found something that involves also their other interest areas.

 I> For example, I started coding my first website at 16 years old about...
 Dragon Ball, so pursuing my focus moved to develop games about it...

-All this kinds of people need to be always motivated to do more or better to move on the focus of the project.
+All this kind of people need to be always motivated to do more or better to move on the focus of the project.
 Also, you sometimes need a break or to be engaged again, it’s a continuous work to stimulate them that someone should do in the right way.
 People need to be gratified for what they do, in different ways and this is on you.
 The coaching way of doing things is very helpful on motivating but also on optimizing a lot of common issues or tasks on project/people management.
 Coaching means that people around you succeed and it is something that you want in an OSS project.